dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 {% endprettify %}

 This looks surprising, but works like you want.
-Fortunately, code like this is relatively rare thanks to initializing formals.
+Fortunately, code like this is relatively rare thanks to initializing formals and super initializers.

 ### DO initialize fields at their declaration when possible.